osgi/osgi.enroute.site/index.md

 <img src="/img/front-page-1000.jpg">

 <br>
-enRoute Tutorials and Examples provide a simple developer on-ramp for those unfamiliar with OSGi™.
+enRoute Tutorials and Examples provide a simple developer onramp for those unfamiliar with OSGi™.

 enRoute is based upon the latest OSGi Alliance Specifications and best practices; and at least initially takes an opinionated approach to the development toolchain focusing on Maven.